Left- and right-hand traffic: Europe

 In the Kingdom of Ireland, a law of 1793 (33 Geo.
 3. c.
 56 (I)) provided a ten-shilling fine to anyone not driving or riding on the left side of the road within the county of the city of Dublin, and required the local road overseers to erect written or printed notices informing road users of the law.
 The Road in Down and Antrim Act 1798 (38 Geo.
 3. c.
-28 (I)) required drivers on the road from Dublin to Donadea to keep to the left.
+28 (I)) required drivers on the road from Dublin to Donaghadee to keep to the left.
 This time, the punishment was ten shillings if the offender was not the owner of the vehicle, or one Irish pound (twenty shillings) if he/she was.
 The Grand Juries (Ireland) Act 1836 (6 & 7 Will.
 4 c.
 116) mandated LHT for the whole country, violators to be fined up to five shillings and imprisoned in default for up to one month.

 An oft-repeated story is that Napoleon changed the custom from LHT to RHT in France and the countries he conquered after the French Revolution.
 Scholars who have looked for documentary evidence of this story have found none, and contemporary sources have not surfaced, as of 1999.
 In 1827, twelve years after Napoleon's reign, Edward Planta wrote that, in Paris, "The coachmen have no established rule by which they drive on the right or left of the road, but they cross and jostle one another without ceremony."

 Rotterdam had no fixed rules until 1917, although the rest of the Netherlands was RHT.
 In May 1917 the police in Rotterdam ended traffic chaos by enforcing right hand traffic.